Krishan00007/C-program-notes/c program.c.md

 The sum is:15
 The average is:3
 ```
-  ## 5:To find number is even or odd
+  ## 5:Write a source code to find number is even or odd
   ```
        #include<stdio.h>
 int main()